Cape Fear Voices & Teen Scene Staff

 Charles Bins, Layout and Design Editor

 Expert in Speed Marketing™, leveraging time as a competitive advantage.
-More than 20 years of experience creating, executing, and managing winning campaigns for Fortune 500s and mid-sized companies, spanning business, technology, and consumer products.
+Over 20 years of experience creating, executing, and managing winning campaigns for Fortune 500 and mid-sized companies, spanning business, technology, and consumer products.

 Corey Dall, SVP, Director of Marketing at First Bank (FBNC)